 How common is SUDEP?

-A 2024 study, supported by Epilepsy Ireland, has established the incidence rate at 1:1400 - which unfortunately equates to the loss of approximately 33 people due to SUDEP each year.
-More on this study can be found by visiting the 'News' section of our website.
+A 2024 study, supported by Epilepsy Ireland, has established the incidence rate of SUDEP at 1:1400 in Ireland.
+This unfortunately equates to the loss of approximately 33 people per year in Ireland.

 What causes SUDEP?

-Unfortunately, there is still a lot we don’t about SUDEP.
 Globally, epilepsy researchers are working to find out what the exact causes of SUDEP are.
 Findings to date are leading researchers to believe that the most likely explanation is that a seizure interferes with a part of the brain that controls breathing or the heart (you can read more on Epilepsy Ireland supported research on this by visiting the 'Research' section of our website).
-However, the mechanism behind why and how this happens remains unclear and we hope that with continued research, there will be a day when we know exactly what causes SUDEP and how it can be prevented.

-What do we know about SUDEP?
+What do we know about SUDEP and can risks be reduced?

 What are the factors which increase the risk of SUDEP?